dypaul/Bulk_import_workspaces_Cisco_Control_Hub/README.md

 # Bulk_import_workspaces_Cisco_Control_Hub

-Python script project to import Bulk Data to Control Hub in order to create Workspaces from a source of trust XLSX file.
+Python script project to iBulk import of data to Control Hub in order to create Workspaces from a source of trust XLSX file.

 ## Table of Contents